getbrevo/brevo-node/docs/WhatsAppCampaignsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.WhatsAppCampaignsApi();
+var apiInstance = new Brevo.WhatsAppCampaignsApi();

 var campaignId = 789; // Number | Id of the campaign

 var opts = {
-  'whatsAppCampaign': new BrevoNode.UpdateWhatsAppCampaign() // UpdateWhatsAppCampaign | values to update WhatsApp Campaign };
+  'whatsAppCampaign': new Brevo.UpdateWhatsAppCampaign() // UpdateWhatsAppCampaign | values to update WhatsApp Campaign };
 apiInstance.updateWhatsAppCampaign(campaignId, opts).then(function() {
   console.log('API called successfully.');